Miro0o/Docs-Notes/CS/🗺 CS_Overview/🏫 Missing Semester.md

 # 👏 The Missing Semester of Your CS Education

-> This Chapter is based on *MIT - The missing semester of your CS education* with additional contents i summed up from personal experience.
+> Based on *MIT - The missing semester of your CS education*.
 >
 > 🌬 Read about the [motivation behind this class](https://missing.csail.mit.edu/about/).